-Pellet grills/smokers have lots of positives from their flexibility of low and slow smoking to a high-temperature grilling (with the right pellet grill).
+Pellet grills/smokers have lots of positives, from their flexibility of low and slow smoking to high-temperature grilling (with the right pellet grill).
 However, there is one main obstacle to entering the world of pellet grills for many people, and that’s the upfront cost.
-Due to how a pellet grill works and the number of internal components, pellet grills/smokers will as a result always be more expensive on average than charcoal/gas grills which are much cheaper/simpler to produce.
+Due to how a pellet grill works and the number of internal components, pellet grills/smokers will, as a result, always be more expensive on average than charcoal/gas grills which are much cheaper/simpler to produce.
 Well, there is now a new affordable means to enter the world of pellet grilling/smoking, the Spider-22.
-But its not actually a pellet grill, let me explain.
+But its not actually a pellet grill.
+Let me explain.

 Introduction To The Spider-22

 So the Spider-22 originally went by a different name, it was called the PELLA and first appeared in 2019 via a Kickstarter campaign.